cranjesh/images-test/TheSoldiersLegacyThorough.md

 Her fingers tightened slightly around the letter, the paper crinkling softly.

-"His last letters were different.
-Shorter.
-Cautious.
-As if he feared he was writing for more than my eyes."
+"His last letters were cautious, as if written for more than my eyes.
+I fear his suspicions ran deeper."

 I watched her carefully.
 The grief was real, etched into her very being.
 The exhaustion was palpable.